UI-Products/ICES2016/README.md

 # ICES2016
-Integrated ecosystem  model of Icelandic waters
+Presentation on integrated ecosystem  model of Icelandic waters at the ICES conference in Riga 2016.